oblakeerickson/blog/_posts/2019-07-10-using-curl-to-save-cookies.md

 Just for fun I want to automatically track if I go to the gym or not.
 Every time I go to Golds Gym I have to scan my card that I keep on my key chain so there is an electronic record of me going to the gym or not.
-I did not know about this when I signed up, but Golds Gym does have a crappy website for managing your membership and on there you can see a record of every time you have checked into the gym.
+I did not know about this when I signed up, but Golds Gym does have a [crappy website][2] for managing your membership and on there you can see a record of every time you have checked into the gym.